siduction/sidu-manual/data/en/0600-gpu_en.md

-BEGINNING   INFO AREA FOR THE AUTHORS
-This area is to be removed when the status RC3 is reached.
-The first line of the file must contain the title (% my-title) !!!
-**Status: RC2**

-Necessary work:

-+ check spelling

-Work done

-+ check intern links (there was'nt any)
-+ check extern links
-+ check layout

-END   INFO AREA FOR THE AUTHORS
 % Graphics driver nVidea, Intel, ATA/AMD

-# hardware
+# Hardware

 ## Graphics drivers

-**for nVidea, Intel, ATI/AMD**
+**for nVidia, Intel, ATI/AMD**

 We only cover the most common graphics cards here in the manual.
-Exotic or relatively old graphics hardware, as well as server graphics will not be covered here.
+Exotic or relatively old graphics hardware, as well as server graphics are not discussed.

 ### Open source Xorg driver

-Which graphics hardware is installed is relatively easy to find out
+It is relatively easy to find out which graphics hardware is installed:

 ~~~sh
 inxi -G